-The tour also lets you get pretty deep in the park without having to go on an hours-long hike (we do love hiking, but sometimes it’s just nice to take an easier option, right?).
+The tour also lets you get pretty deep in the park without having to go on an hours-long hike (we do love hiking in Banff, but sometimes it’s just nice to take an easier option, right?).

 The trails and viewpoints along the Bow River can also get very busy during the summer months, so we found that canoeing was an amazing way to beat the crowds and spend a tranquil couple of hours exploring.
 Plus, your guide is responsible for the steering so there’s no need to worry about crashing into the river banks or getting tangled up in the foliage.

 Canoeing is one of our favorite ways to explore a new place, and this tour is perfect for adventurous souls who want to see the beautiful Bow River and all of its glorious wildlife from a different perspective.

 The tour starts and ends at the Banff Canoe Club, and the experience takes around 1.5 hours in total, with several departures throughout the day.
 It costs $67 CAD for adults, or $33 CAD for kids aged 6-12 and can be booked online.
 There’s a maximum of 24 travelers and you cultivate a real sense of teamwork as you get going along the river!